x2bool/kuery/README.md

-# Kuery - typesafe SQL in Kotlin
+# Kuery - Strongly typed SQL in Kotlin

-The library is a safe(r) alternative to plain text SQL.
+The library is a strongly typed alternative to plain text SQL.
 The main goal of this project is to make database-related code easier to develop and evolve.
 The project uses some of the Kotlin language features to achieve a certain level of type safety.

 **WARNING: the library is at an early development stage.
 The APIs are unstable and might be changed in the future.**